elba7r/system-v9/erpnext/docs/user/manual/en/selling/articles/drop-shipping.md

 **Drop shipping** is a supply chain management technique in which the retailer does not keep goods in stock.
 Instead they transfer customer orders and shipment details to either the manufacturer, another retailer, or a wholesaler, who then ships the goods directly to the customer

-In ERPNext, you can create a Drop Shipping by creating Purchase Order against Sales Order.
+In Revalue ERP, you can create a Drop Shipping by creating Purchase Order against Sales Order.

 > Selling > Documents > Sales Order > Purchase Order